Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/design_pattern_desicions.md

 #### Circuit breaker
 Allows admin to stop functions from executing.
 On the front , there is an Emergency Stop button that only the admin can see.
 When pressed , purchasing a song will no longer work.

+#### Restrciting access
-include modifiers so that only certain accounts can run certain functions
+Included modifiers and require statements so that only certain accounts can run certain functions

 #### State Machine
 design pattern not necessary, admin can always add band managers and band managers can always add songs for sale